dougeby/IntuneDocs/intune/device-profile-monitor.md

 2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 3. Select **Device configuration** > **Profiles**.

-All of your existing profiles are listed, and include details such as the platform, and if the profile is assigned to any devices.
+All of your existing profiles are listed, includes details such as the platform, and shows if the profile is assigned to any devices.

 ## View details on a profile